hlspablo/hlspablo/latte.md

 > The main skills listed above are just the things I'm most in contact with, but I'm capable of leading people and learning whatever is necessary to achieve my goals.
 >
-> I rarely give up on things I consider important.
+> I never give up on things that I consider important.
 I am always learning and like to stay updated with all the latest technologies, especially those I work with, like React and React Native.

 ## Open Source Contributions